San Francisco Catastrophic Injury Lawyer

 - Vision loss.
 Working in dangerous locations or engaging in potentially hazardous work has the potential of damaging a person’s eyes or vision.
-There are also countless other possible ways to suffer partial or full vision loss, including traumatic head injuries, car accidents, acts of violence, or exposure to certain chemicals.
+There are also countless other possible ways to suffer partial or full vision loss, including traumatic head injuries, San Francisco car accidents, acts of violence, or exposure to certain chemicals.

 - Hearing loss.
 Many people who work in noisy factories, construction sites, and assembly facilities sustain hearing loss over time.
 Although ear protection may help prevent this with consistent use, some extraordinarily loud sounds can cause partial or total hearing loss.
 Hearing loss may also result from a traumatic head injury as well.

 - Permanent internal damage.
 In the event an individual suffers extreme damage to the internal organs, he or she may pursue legal action for the cost of treating or managing the resulting permanent condition.
 This can occur from an internal organ injury caused by negligence, medical malpractice during a surgical procedure, infection, or ingestion of harmful substances.